Hyperdimensional Probe: Decoding LLM Representations via Vector Symbolic Architectures: Hyperdimensional probe detective

 The first stage of our pipeline involves feeding textual inputs to an autoregressive transformer model, followed by obtaining and preprocessing its residual stream ($F$ in \Cref{fig:framework}).
 Using our corpus, we prompt an LLM with an input sentence $s \in \mathcal{S},~LLM(s)$.
 For each textual input, its final word ($b_2$) is removed beforehand as it represents the value of the second analogy, our target concept.

-\paragraph{Caching token embeddings.} Our probing goal is to inspect the complete internal state of a language model prior to its next-token prediction, capturing all encoded concepts without assuming beforehand the type of relationship with its prediction.
+\paragraph{Caching token embeddings.} Our probing goal is to \emph{inspect the complete internal state of a language model prior to its textual output}, capturing all encoded concepts without assuming their relation to the output.
 To this end, we examine the residual stream in the final token representation, focusing on the middle to last layers.
 Emerging evidence shows that transformers encode next-token information in the final token due to their autoregressive nature~\citep{elhage2021mathematical, olsson2022context}, refining it in later residual stream layers~\citep{belrose2023eliciting, hernandez2023linearity}.
 Specifically, for an autoregressive language model with $L$ hidden layers, we consider the embeddings (with size $d$) of the last token (``\texttt{:}'') in the latter half, for all $l \in [L/2, \dots, L]$, yielding a matrix in $\mathbb{R}^{L/2 \times d}$.

 However, considering such a wide range of layers presents a computational challenge, as probing a high-dimensional matrix can significantly increase the computational footprint of the probing pipeline.
 Further, adjacent layer-wise embeddings are highly correlated (0.9) as shown in \Cref{apx:layer_correlation}, likely encoding redundant numerical patterns, and thus similar information.
 Here, we define representation redundancy as the approximate linear dependence among LLM hidden layer embeddings. \Cref{apx:representation_redunacy} shows that the LLM embedding space is roughly low-rank, with only a few rows/layers (or their combinations) contribute meaningful structure.